darwinia-network/crab-docs/docs/dvm-system-contract.md

 Transfer is a Pangolin-specific pre-compiled contract with address `0x0000000000000000000000000000000000000015` (reserved for other Ethereum contracts) that is used to transfer value between DVM and Substrate account.
 The current Transfer contract has two main features:

-1. support DVM PRING asset transfer to Substrate account.
+1. Transfer PRING from DVM to Substrate account.
-2. support KTON asset transfer between DVM and Substrate account.
+2. Transfer PKTON between DVM and Substrate account.

-* PRING Asset Transfer
+* PRING Transfer

 Users can transfer asset from a DVM account to a Substrate account by sending a transaction to the Transfer contract.
 An example is as follows.